haiku/website/content/blog/dogcow/2020-08-01_july_2020_activity_report.md

 ## app_server

-Extra Bview drawing modes required for WebKit canvas support were implemented by Kacper Kasper.
+Extra Bview drawing modes required for WebKit canvas support were implemented by KapiX.

 ## ARM and ARM64

-kallisti5 continued work on the ARM architectures and enabled building of the ARM64 EFI bootloader.
-EFI CPU code was refactored to be architecture-specific, allowing CPU init code to be properly called, further progressing the EFI bootloader.
+kallisti5 continued work on the ARM architecture, specifically the ARM64 EFI bootloader.
+EFI CPU code was refactored to be architecture-specific, allowing CPU init code to be properly called, further progressing the EFI bootloader, which is now building and running.

 ## Bootloader

 Kallisti5 added support for 32-bit kernels to the EFI bootloader.
 Heinrich Schuchardt made a debugging improvement to the EFI bootloader, allowing a efi.map file to be available when linking.

+## Documentation

+Máximo Castañeda has greatly improved the JavaSript and CSS of the QuickTour.
+It's now possible to show it as a proper slide-show, as was intended with the original QuickTour package.
+The result is a much nicer experience of this piece of documentation that is directed especially at new users.

 ## Drivers